FunAndHelpfulDragon/python-Functions/ReadMe.md

 - Saved code in `Save.py` by removing a ton of duplicate code used when trying to call the module function
 - Moved imports for `Check` into their represented file instead of passing them in.
 - Updated `.pylintrc` to removed more errors messages + codes (Look at the file if you are intrested)
+- Updated `watermark.LINKCODE` to return something different if using a "BrokenShell"

 #### Fixed